How to Get Things Done Without Getting Bogged Down

 What’s keeping you from crossing things off your to-do list?
-Learn how to get things done with these solutions to everyday productivity problems that slow down people with ADHD — and solutions to accomplish more daily.
+Learn how to get things done with these solutions to everyday productivity problems that slow down people with ADHD.

 Every day we are confronted with endless information, interruptions, distractions, work, and social media updates that feel impossible to ignore.
 All of this butts up against the one thing that remains finite — time.
-Getting things done is problematic.
+Getting things done with ADHD, therefore, is problematic.

 Here are some of the biggest challenges that people with ADHD struggle with daily, and my solutions for not letting them prevent you from getting things done.

 Productivity Problem #1: Too Much Information

-Information comes at us all the time, so capturing it becomes more important than ever.
+Information comes at us all the time; capturing it is essential — and difficult.
 We used to say, “Write it down, write it down,” but in the era of too much information, there are better ways to write things down — besides writing on your hand.

 If you need to save verbal information, little bits of advice, websites people throw at you, or things you want to remember, call it into your voicemail and leave yourself messages.
 You can also use the recorder on your smartphone.
 Another option is to convert verbal information into text, using an app like Dragon Dictation.